 Customer success managers (CSMs) support your customers as they transition from sales prospects to active users of your products.

-They’re focused on building close long-term client relationships, and often stay with the same customers as long as they continue to work with your business.
+They are focused on building close, long-term client relationships and often stay with the same customers as long as they continue to work with your business.

-Customer service reps react as problems come up, but CSMs work to fix issues before they happen.
-They proactively look out for their customers’ business, suggesting new and innovative ways to keep them succeeding with your products.
+Customer service reps react as issues arise, but CSMs work to solve problems before they happen.
+They are proactive in looking after their customers’ business, suggesting new and innovative ways to keep them succeeding with your products.

-“Have you ever gone out to eat and were overwhelmed by the menu?
+"Have you ever gone out for a meal and been overwhelmed by the menu?
 And what you really want is someone to help you decide?
-That’s how I view [Customer] Success,” explains Delores Cooper, Customer Success Associate at Zendesk. “[We] look at the picture in its entirety; what will provide immediate gratification as well as long term stability.
-Success members accompany the customer on their journey and stick around for the entire lifecycle.”
+That's how I view [Customer] Success", explains Delores Cooper, Customer Success Associate at Zendesk, "[We] look at the picture in its entirety – what will provide immediate gratification, as well as long-term stability.
+Success members accompany the customer on their journey and stay around for the entire lifecycle."

 Customer success departments are a pretty new trend.
-Their popularity has skyrocketed as companies began seeing value in investing in customer relationships.
-A 2019 survey by ZS Consulting found that over 40% of high-tech companies now have CSMs.
+Their popularity has skyrocketed as companies began seeing the value of investing in customer relationships.
+A 2019 survey by ZS Consulting found that over 40 per cent of high-tech companies now have CSMs.

-Customer success managers unify your sales and support teams.
-Because they're part of many stages of the customer relationship, they have a high-level view of the customer lifecycle.
-They use this perspective to add value for your customers—and your company.
+The role of the customer success or client success manager is to unify your sales and success team.
+Because they are part of many stages of the customer relationship, they have a high-level view of the customer lifecycle.
+They use this perspective to add value for your customers – and your company.

 CSMs bridge the gap between sales and customer support

 Customer success managers are both salespeople and support professionals.
-But they aren’t focused on winning the next account or putting out individual fires.
-They’re relationship managers that both expand customer accounts and solve customer issues.
+But the difference between a customer success manager and an account manager is that customer success managers are not focused on winning the next account or putting out individual fires.
+They are relationship managers that expand customer accounts, increase customer retention, solve customer issues and drive customer satisfaction.

 There are two key milestones in the customer lifecycle: